The Performance report shows important metrics about how your site performs in Google Search results, for example:

 Data is stored separately by search type

 For a given URL, all click, impression, and position data is stored separately for each search type.
 So, for instance, an image can appear in both web results and image results, but the click, impression, and position data for that image are recorded separately for web searches and image searches.

 As an example, given an image hosted on the page example.com/aboutme.html, you might have this data:

-- AMP article rich results - A visually-decorated search result link, such as an image from the AMP page, plus a content summary.
+- AMP article - A visually-decorated search result link, such as an image from the AMP page, plus a content summary.
 The result can be either free-standing in the results page, or embedded in a carousel of similar result types.
-All AMP article rich results are also rich results.
+AMP article rich results are also counted as rich results.